Share

 Via A. Del Portillo 21, 00128 – Rome, Italy

-Associate Professor of Construction Science at the Departmental Faculty of Ingengineering, Università Campus Bio-Medico di Roma from 2021.
+Full Professor of Building Science at the Departmental Faculty of Engineering, Università Campus Bio-Medico di Roma from 2025.

-Holder of the "Solid Mechanics" course in the second year of the Biomedical Engineer degree courseing.
+Lecturer of the "Mechanics of Solids" course in the second year of the Biomedical Engineering degree program.

 He is reviewer and editor for various scientific journals in Biomechanics, Mechanobiology, Theoretical and Computational Modeling.

-Eugenio Guglielmelli was born in Cosenza on 8 May 1965.
-He received a degree in IngElectronics engineering and the PhD in IngElectronics engineering (biomedical robotics specialization) from the University of Pisa, in 1991 and 1994 respectively.
+Eugenio Guglielmelli was born in Cosenza on May 8, 1965.
+He received the degree in Electronic Engineering and the PhD in Electronic Engineering (specialization in biomedical robotics) from the University of Pisa, in 1991 and 1994, respectively.

 Clemente Lauretti is currently Assistant Professor of Bioengineering (RTD-a) at the Unit of Advanced Robotics and Human-centred Technologies (Creo Lab) - Campus Bio-Medico University of Rome (UCBM).

 His research interests are mainly in the field of rehabilitation and assistive robotics, robotic surgery, agricultural robotics and robotics for hazardous environments.
-His activities are focused on the following topics: human-robot Interaction, multimodal interfaces for robot control, machine learning techniques for robot path planninging and control, computer vision for robotics, bio-cooperative control systems and sensor data processesing and fusion.
+His activities are focused on the following topics: human-robot Interaction, multimodal interfaces for robot control, machine learning techniques for robot path-planning and control, computer vision for robotics, bio-cooperative control systems and sensor data processing and fusion.

 Born in 1989, Dr. Enrico D. Lemma holds an Assistant Professor position in Materials Science and Technology at the Department of Engineering, Università Campus Bio-Medico di Roma.

-His academic background includes a MS degree in Materials Engineering at University of Salento (2014) and a PhD in Materials and Structural Engineering and Nanotechnologies at University of Salento (2018).
+His academic background includes a MS degree in Materials Engineering at Università del Salento (2014) and a PhD in Materials and Structural Engineering and Nanotechnologies at Università del Salento (2018).

-In 2019, he was awarded a two-year Alexander von Humboldt Postdoctoral Research Fellowship at the Karlsruhe Institute of Technology (Karlsruhe, Germany), to develop novel strategies based on DNA coupling for triggering selective call adhesion on 3D micro-structures.
+In 2019, he was awarded a two-year Alexander von Humboldt Postdoctoral Research Fellowship at the Karlsruhe Institute of Technology (Karlsruhe, Germany), to develop novel strategies based on DNA coupling for triggering selective cell adhesion on 3D micro-structures.
+In 2025, he was awarded a Fondo Italiano per la Scienza (FIS) Starting Grant from the the Italian Ministry of Research to develop a 5-year project on innovative solutions for multiphoton lithography for biomedical applications.

 His main research interests include nonlinear absorption optical systems (eg, multi-photon polymerization) for studying cell mechanobiology in 3D, and (bio)chemical and mechanical properties of innovative materials for 3D printing.
 He currently develops models to merge 3D microfabrication with microfluidics and organ-on-chip technologies.